theorlbooth/Find-A-Pint/README.md

 #### Drawing on the map

 This proved to be the biggest challenge as mapbox would not let us draw custom shapes on the map besides the built in markers.
-After a lot of researching and alternative testing, I came across the library Uber uses to draw routes on the GPS for their drivers.
-I thought I could repurpose that feature to draw over buildings and create a custom shape by feeding the GPS library multiple different coordinates.
+After a lot of researching and alternative testing, we came across the library Uber uses to draw routes on the GPS for their drivers.
+We thought we could repurpose that feature to draw over buildings and create a custom shape by feeding the GPS library multiple different coordinates.
 This worked wonderfully and found a library that could calculate all the coordinates needed for a circle of x Kilometers.
 The circle would really be a collection of 150 straight lines, but the effect worked.

 ```
 <Source id='CircleRadius1' type='geojson' data={circ1} />